asan-nasa/adapt_find/README.md

 # adapt_find
 adapt_find identifies adapters sequences from single-end raw sequencing files in FASTQ format.
-To run the script on raw FASTQ files, the following dependencies are required: PYTHON pandas module, scipy, numpy, cutadapt (1.18 or earlier version for SOLiD sequencing files), blast, and bowtie.
+To run the script on raw FASTQ files, the following dependencies are required: PYTHON pandas module, scipy, numpy, cutadapt, blast, and bowtie.

 # adapt_find usage